Gravitate-Health/Documentation/deployment/fhir.md

 ## HAPI FHIR Helm Deployment

-Following the instructions in the [Helm Chart](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/tree/master/charts/hapi-fhir-jpaserver) documentation porceed with the installation.
+Following the instructions in the [Helm Chart](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/tree/master/charts/hapi-fhir-jpaserver) documentation and proceed with the installation.
 The [values.yaml](https://github.com/Gravitate-Health/hapi-fhir-jpaserver-starter-ips/blob/master/charts/hapi-fhir-jpaserver/values.yaml) file has been modified for the Gravitate Health platform, you can find the full list of variables in the original repository, below is a list of the changes made:

 | Variable                       | value       |
 |--------------------------------|-------------|